What's the meaning of the phrase Laughing-stock?

 The stock in question isn't that though.
 It refers to the meaning of stock as 'something solid that things can be fixed to', that is, a butt or stump.
 So, 'laughing-stock' is just the same as 'the butt of the joke'.

-It may be that the association between 'laughing-stock' and the practise of ridiculing people in the stocks grew over time.
+It may be that the association between 'laughing-stock' and the practice of ridiculing people in the stocks grew over time.
 There's no reference to that in any of the early citations of the phrase though, and it seems clear that isn't the way the phrase originated.